ShadwLink/shadwlink.github.io/_posts/2026-03-27-the-trilogy-godot-edition-part-4-map.md

 IDE DATA\DEFAULT.IDE
 ```

 Now it starts to get interesting.
 So what does this line mean?
-We can split it up into two parts; `IDE` and `DATA\DEFAULT.IDE`. `IDE` is the command that tells the engine to load an IDE file als known as `Item DEfinition`, `DATA\DEFAULT.IDE` is the relative path of the ide file that should be loaded.
+We can split it up into two parts; `IDE` and `DATA\DEFAULT.IDE`.
+In this example `IDE` is the command that tells the engine to load an IDE file also known as `Item DEfinition`, `DATA\DEFAULT.IDE` is the relative path of the ide file that should be loaded.
 We'll get back to IDE files a little bit later.

 Next up we see the following lines (skipping the comments).